-Rajinikanth starring Lingaa (லிங்கா) got released yesterday on superstar’s birthday.
-Rajni’s fans had been waiting for the superstar’s next movie for last 4 years, with Endhiran (2010) being his previous movie.
-Rajni appears in two characters, one as a British era collector (and Raja Lingeswaran) with Sonakshi Sinha as his pair, second as a present day common thief Lingaa with Anusha Shetty as his love.
-Santhanam provides the comedy relief.
-The movie is about how Raja Lingeswaran builts on his own funds a dam for the welfare of Solaiyur, he succeeds in his mission even with stiff opposition from a British collector but ends up losing all his Royal wealth.
-After 70 years, in the present time the dam is in danger of being demolished by a local MP for his greed to get commission if a new one is built.
+Rajinikanth starring Lingaa (லிங்கா) got released yesterday on the superstar’s birthday.
+Rajni’s fans had been waiting for the superstar’s next movie for the last 4 years, with Endhiran (2010) being his previous movie.
+Rajni appears in two characters, one as a British-era collector and Raja Lingeswaran with Sonakshi Sinha as his pair, second as a present-day common thief Lingaa with Anusha Shetty as his love.
+Santhanam provides comedy relief.
+The movie is about how Raja Lingeswaran builds on his own funds a dam for the welfare of Solaiyur, he succeeds in his mission even with stiff opposition from a British collector but ends up losing all his royal wealth.
+After 70 years, in the present time, the dam is in danger of being demolished by a local MP for his greed to get a commission if a new one is built.

-I went to the movie today in Mayajaal multiplex.
-Almost all screens was showing Lingaa and all of them were running full, I had booked my ticket 4 days back.
-Driving on a Saturday to ECR and returning to city is a pain due to the traffic.
+I went to the movie today in Mayajaal multiple.
+Almost all screens were showing Lingaa and all of them were running full, I had booked my ticket 4 days back.
+Driving on a Saturday to ECR and returning to the city is a pain due to the traffic.
 Added to that trouble, the multiplex was in bad condition with poor maintenance.
 This will be my last visit to Mayajaal.